 She grunted and tried to stand while Maron pulled his sword and snuck around the side of the cart and out of my vision.
 Kaellax started to follow him and that was when I noticed the sand next to her suddenly shift.

 “Rogue!”
 I shouted.

 Kaellax twisted, but the attacker was too fast.
-I watched a blade appear and then disappear again as it sank into the warlock’s chest.
+I watched a blade appear and then disappear again as it sank into Kaellax’s chest.
 She gasped, but simultaneously reached out and took hold the attacker’s face with both her hands, pressing her sharp thumbnails into his eyes.
-The rogue started to scream and I saw smoke begin to rise from his head where Kaellax was tightly holding him.
+The rogue started to scream, and I saw smoke begin to rise from his head as Kaellax tightly held him.
 He jerked away from her several times before he finally broke free.
 He stumbled away from her, clearly blinded, but the smoke did not stop.
 He cursed and growled with anger and pain, but whatever she had done to him was not fading.
 He sounded more desperate and broke into a run, agonizing howling echoing behind him as he ran.

 “He won’t get far,” Kaellax said, looking to me.

 I was about to help her, calling for Maron in the process, when the cart itself suddenly lurched sideways, throwing me, and most of our goods, out onto the road.
 Thankfully, Kaellax had fallen away from the cart, or she might have been crushed on the spot.
 The air became very hot and I saw that the cart had caught fire.
 I didn’t have a weapon on me, but I couldn’t stand trying to hide any more, not to mention my cover was blown.
 I came to Kaellax’s side and saw she was still conscious.
 She nodded to her staff and I took it without hesitation.

 “Knock them dead, kid,” she said with a small grin.